 Steps to get Verified on Google Knowledge Panel

-Step 1: Search for your brand on the Google and check for the knowledge panel information on your left sidebar of the Google SERP.
-Step 2: Below the information about your brand, you should see a link with a question – do you manage the online presence for…?
-(See the screenshot below).
+Step 1: Search for your brand on Google and check for the knowledge panel information on the right sidebar of the Google SERP.

 Select the appropriate option, and additional form fields will appear on the page.
 If you select that you represent the entity that you are looking to verify, you will be asked to confirm if you officially represent the entity.